aaronpeters/hillpsychiatry.nl/posts/ev-certificate-performance.md

 keyword: EV Certificate Performance
 ---

+SEO optimized intro.

+TL;DR
+- EV certificates are much more expensive than 'regular' certificates, but don't provide better security
+- Browsers don't show the 'green bar' anymore for sites with EV certificates, so there no longer is that proclaimed benefit of an enhanced perception of trust by site visitors
+- EV certificates force browsers to check the revocation status of the certificate _every time_ a connection is established, and this is a blocking request to the Certificate Authority's server
+- In case the Certificate Authority's server is sloooow or down, your user's experience is bad, your brand is damaged and you missed out on revenue/sign ups/etc.

+The HTTP Archive shows a [steady adoption of HTTPS](https://almanac.httparchive.org/en/2019/security) in the past years.
+Per today, more than 80% of all requests are prefixed with `https`.

+Websites on HTTPS need a certificate and these are obtained from Certificate Authorities.

 - Browsers don't show green bar anymore, so why pay way more for EV cert?
 - Better security?
 No. Good security comes from strong cipher suites, etc. EV adds nothing.
 - Browser must check revoke status _every time_ : blocking request to the CA